 Micro fair value hedging ("MH") is applied to individual transactions involved in an economic hedge relationship to offset interest rate risks.
 Micro hedging relates to individual transactions where interest rate risk exposure is concerned, which transactions become involved in an economic hedge relationship.
-MH is applied to nearly all debt issuances.
+MH is applied to a large part of the financial obligations listed under the debt securities and funds entrusted items, as well as to large portions of the highly liquid assets in the financial assets available for sale item.
 In the case of micro hedging, there is a demonstrable one-to-one relationship between the hedged item and the hedging instrument.
-The foreign exchange and interest rate risks are hedged by means of derivatives, mainly (cross currency) interest rate swaps.
+The interest rate risks are hedged by means of derivatives, mainly interest rate swaps.
 The issues are fully offset against the derivatives so that, on a net basis, the fixed coupons of the issues are converted into variable interest amounts in euros.
 Both the issues and the accompanying derivatives can contain structures such as options which are also fully offset.
 The revaluation effect of hedged MH transactions with regard to fair value hedging is accounted for in the same balance sheet item as the hedged items.

-As of 1 July 2011, BNG Bank applies cash flow hedge accounting to virtually all long-term transactions in foreign currencies in order to protect its result against possible variability in future cash flows due to exchange rate fluctuations.
+BNG Bank applies cash flow hedge accounting ("CFH") to virtually all long-term financial obligations in foreign currencies included in MH by using mainly cross currency interest rate swaps in order to protect its result against possible variability in future cash flows due to exchange rate fluctuations.
 Under IFRS, BNG Bank is obligated to recognize the change in the instrument's fair value in its accounts.
 Under IFRS, the effects of this accounting mismatch must be recognized in the income statement as value adjustments to derivatives.
-With the use of cash flow hedge accounting as of 1 July 2011, the effective part of the cash flow hedge is recognized in a cash flow hedge reserve in equity.
-The interest results of both the hedging instrument and the hedged item are accounted for in the income statement in the same period.
-At year-end 2012, BNG Bank recognized €69 million negative (2011: €282 million negative) as effective value adjustment of hedging instruments in equity by virtue of cash flow hedging.
+With the use of cash flow hedge accounting, the effective part of the cash flow hedge, arising from changes in the cross currency basis spread, is recognized in a cash flow hedge reserve in equity.
+The interest results of both the hedging instrument and the hedged item are accounted for in the same period in the income statement.
+At year-end 2013, BNG Bank recognized €32 million positive (2012: €9 million negative) as effective value adjustment of hedging instruments in equity by virtue of cash flow hedging.

-In portfolio fair value hedging ("PH"), the interest rate risk of a group of transactions is hedged by means of a group of derivatives.
+In portfolio fair value hedging ("PH"), the interest rate risks of a group of transactions is hedged by means of a group of several types of derivatives.
 The hedging relationship is constructed and controlled at an aggregate level, thus precluding relationships with individual transactions.
+PH is applied to a large part of the loans and advances as well as to large portions of the highly liquid assets in the Financial assets available for sale item.
 Within BNG Bank, the effectiveness of portfolio hedging, like that of micro hedging, has been almost perfect in recent years.
-To prevent further complexity as well as additional hedging costs BNG Bank decided, as a policy issue, not to involve cash flows with a maturity of less than one year in portfolio hedging.
+To prevent additional complexity as well as additional hedging costs, BNG Bank decided, in accordance with its policies, not to involve cash flows with a maturity of less than one year in portfolio hedging.
 The results arising from this policy are recognized in the income statement.
 Any ineffectiveness that occurs is also recognized in the income statement.
-The revaluation of hedged PH items is accounted for under Other financial assets in the balance sheet.
+The revaluation of hedged PH items is accounted for in the balance sheet under Other financial assets.
 In both types of hedge accounting, the derivatives in question are measured at fair value and included in the Other financial assets and Other financial liabilities items.